eclipse/upm/docs/apichanges.md

 # current master

+ * **sainsmartks** This driver has been renamed to *lcdks* (LCD Keypad Shield) and moved into it's own library.
+It uses the *lcm1602* library to do most of it's work.
+In addition, an additional argument was added to the constructor to optionally allow specifying a GPIO pin to be used to control the backlight.
+This driver supports the SainsmartKS and DFRobot LCD Keypad Shields.
+Similiar devices from other manufacturers should also work with this driver.

+ * **lcm1602/jhd1313m1** These drivers had been rewritten in C, with C++ wrappers and placed into their own libraries in the previous version of UPM, however, the original C++ implementation was kept in the lcd/i2clcd library for compatibility reasons with existing code.
+ To avoid collisions with the header files, the new *lcm1602* and *jhd1313m1* drivers had their C++ headers renamed to use a **.hxx** suffix.

+ In this version of UPM, the *lcm1602* and *jhd1313m1* drivers have been removed from the lcd/i2clcd library.
+In addition, the header files for the new implementation have been renamed from their **.hxx** suffix to the normal **.hpp** suffix.

+ A change was also made to the new *lcm1602* and *jhd1313m1* C++ drivers.
+The *createChar()* function now accepts a byte vector *std::vector<uint8_t>* rather than the *char ** pointer that was used previously.
+This should make it easier to use with the SWIG language bindings (Python, Javascript, and especially Java).

  * **bmp280/bme280** Some private methods are no longer exposed (such as the calibration and compensation routines).
 In addition, the *getHumidity()* method no longer accepts an argument representing